Party General Secretary’s state visit to DPRK yields important outcomes: Deputy FM

 The two leaders agreed on key cooperation directions to strengthen the bilateral ties sustainably, focusing on sectors such as economy, tourism, culture, education, information and communication, and healthcare, in line with each country’s strengths, demand, and relevant international regulations, Vũ said.

 They shared their views and positions on regional and international issues of mutual concern.
-The Vietnamese Party chief reiterated Việt Nam’s consistent stance on contributing to peace, stability, cooperation, and development in the region and the world, including matters concerning the Korean Peninsula and the East Sea (internationally known as the South China Sea), he noted.
+The Vietnamese Party chief reiterated Việt Nam's consistent stance on contributing to peace, stability, cooperation, and development in the region and the world, including matters concerning the Korean Peninsula and the East Sea, he noted.

 The Deputy FM stated that with these outcomes, the visit represents a concrete advancement of the Party and State’s consistent foreign policy of independence, self-reliance, peace, cooperation, and development; treasuring relations with traditional friends; and demonstrating Việt Nam's role as a responsible member of the international community, and a country undergoing renewal and successfully advancing reform in the international community.